-Remove the public or index.php folder from the URL in Laravel
+How to remove the public or index.php folder in Laravel (even when .htaccess isn't working)

-Many times when we are developing a project in Laravel and move it to production, we see errors that appear in the URL, the public folder or the index.php file:
+Many times when we are developing a Laravel project and moving it to production, we see errors that appear in the URL, the public folder, or the index.php file:

 // Valid URL